 Q: Does Flyway work with MySQL?
 A: Yes.
 Flyway supports 50+ databases including MySQL, PostgreSQL, Oracle, SQL Server, SQLite, MariaDB, and CockroachDB.
 See the full list.

 Q: Can I use Flyway with a Node.js or Python project?
 A: Yes.
 Use the Flyway CLI to run migrations from any language.
-Write your migrations in plain SQL and integrate the CLI into your build scripts.
+See the dedicated Python and Node.js sections above for integration examples.

 Q: Is Flyway free?
 A: The Community edition is free and open source.
 The Enterprise edition adds advanced features like undo migrations.
 See Redgate's pricing for details.